JAlcocerT/JAlcocerT/content/blog/ai-t3-chat.md

 But streamlit does not allow for the kind of modern (and pixel tweak) chat interface we want.

-One that...could be a brand signature.
+One that...could be a future brand signature.

 This is where I want to try **Astro on SSR mode**